A lot of businesses are starting to take their content marketing campaigns seriously.

 Because of this, it might be a better idea to take a great piece of content and use it as a guest post on a high traffic blog instead of posting it on your own blog.

-This will ensure that your content gets in front of a lot of people, giving it a higher chance of being shared.
+This will ensure that your content gets in front of a lot of people, giving it a higher chance of being shared across the social networks.

 Jon Morrow used this tactic to grow his blog.

-When you employ this tactic, make sure that your blog is setup to capture leads.
+When you employ this marketing tactic, make sure that your blog is setup for lead generation.

 You want to do this before the guest post goes live on the chosen site.